CURRENT STATE OF THE SEARCH ENGINE OPTIMISATION WORLDWHAT ARE YOUR CUSTOMERS PREFERRED DIGITAL STYLES

-A month after launch I got a phone call from the principal of the firm saying they were unhappy because they could find their new web site using “city name” and “lawyers” as a search term.
+A month after launch I got a phone call from the principal of the firm saying they were unhappy because they could not find their new web site using “city name” and “lawyers” as a search term.

 He didn’t like my reply that is what I would have expected.

 The moral of the story - you may want to be called “barristers and solicitors” but your potential customers are looking for a “lawyer”…